FlohGro-dev/Craftist/README.md

 ## Login

-When you installed the Craftist eXtension and open it the first time you'll see a login form where you need to set your API-Token.
+When you installed the Craftist eXtension (also when you update the eXtension) you hav to "login" into your Todoist account by providing your API-Token.
-Therefore you need to get the API token of your todoist account.
+Therefore you need to get the token of your Todoist account.
-To retrieve the token, open your Todoist account and go to the settings.
+To retrieve the token, open Todoist and go to the settings.
 Navigate into the integrations tab and scroll to the bottom.
 There you'll see a textfield titled "API-Token".
 Copy the API-Token with the button below or just be selecting and copying the text.
-Open the Craftist eXtension again and paste the copied API-Token and press the "Set Token" button.
+Open the Craftist eXtension again and click on the "Login/Logout" button.
+Paste the copied API-Token into the text field and press the green "Set Token" button.
-The Token will be stored in Craft so you'll only have to do this once.
+The eXtension will then reload and you can close the UI to set the token by pressing the "x" in the upper right corner The Token will be stored in Craft so you'll only have to do this once.

-If you ever want to logout from your todoist account - use the "Logout" button which will reset the stored API-Token.
+If you ever want to logout from your todoist account - use the "Login/Logout" button and press "Delete Token" which will reset the stored API-Token.

 ## Installation